testground/testground/infra/README.md

 The tag is used to name your cluster.
 It must be unique.
 Be careful not to re-use a tag that is already in-use, or your cluster might get joined into another one.

-- 4. To set up the resources on AWS, simple run `aws apply`.
+- 4. To set up the resources on AWS, simple run `terraform apply`.
 Terraform will ask for you to type in `yes` as a confirmation step.
 The final output from Terraform will contain the public DNS name you can ssh to get into the manager node.

 Other notes: